tipcat/linux-server-config/README.md

 ### Logging in
 To log in to the server, the ``grader`` user will have saved the private key I gave them (and *only* them) to their local machine in the ~/.ssh/ directory.
 This obviates the need for a password-based login and enforces key-based ``SSH`` authentication.
 Then ``grader`` will log in with ``ssh -i ~/.ssh/grader -p 2200 grader@3.94.241.35`` using the Git Bash command line interface.

+NOTE: It may be necessary to change permissions on the local file containing the private key to ``chmod 400 ~/.ssh/grader`` if you are on a Mac.
+Otherwise a warning may appear about permissions being too open, and the key will be disallowed.

 ### Summary of Configuration Changes Made
 * In line with the above, all password-based logins have been disabled.
 Any new user would first need to obtain a private key from the owner to pair up with the public key that has been placed on the server.
 * UFW (Uncomplicated firewall) is used to enhance security by disabling default port 22 for logging in via ``SSH``.
 Port 2200 has been enabled in its place.